A downloadable game for Windows, macOS, and Linux

 • You can now choose whether to start a game with 3 or 5 lives.

-• You can now press Home while playing to stop the game and go back to the title screen.
+• You can now press Home while playing to stop the game and return to the title screen.

 Version 1.2